Aenariss/DIP/content-blocking/README.md

 then setting all the traffic fragments together

 JShelter FPD sometimes has a race condition which causes fingerprinting to not work on some pages.

+Sometimes, scapy adds trash DNS records.
+PLease, always run test run with chrome browser (since firefox does not log errors).
+If something went wrong, you will see err::NAME_NOT_RESOLVED in result logs.
+In such cases, the simplest solution is to collect traffic again.

+All paths need to be with '/' instead of Windows '\' (config)